Kitware/ParaView/Web/Documentation/guides/ubuntu_14_04/README.md

 ## Installation of ParaViewWeb

-ParaView which contains ParaViewWeb is available for download (here)[http://www.paraview.org/paraview/resources/software.php] And you can even take the latest version that was build on the master branch of ParaView which is supposed to be stable.
+ParaView which contains ParaViewWeb is available for download [here](http://www.paraview.org/paraview/resources/software.php).
+And you can even take the latest version that was build on the master branch of ParaView which is supposed to be stable.
-If you want to build ParaView yourself, you can refer to the Wiki (here)[http://paraview.org/Wiki/ParaView]
+If you want to build ParaView yourself, you can refer to the Wiki [here](http://paraview.org/Wiki/ParaView).

-In anycase, you should have a directory structure that looks like that:
+In any case, you should have a directory structure that looks like that:

     -> paraview-xxx
         + bin